lynnliu030/berkeley-os-prelim/theory/lamport_clocks.md

+# Time, Clocks, and the Ordering of Events in a Distributed System

 ## Motivation: Event Ordering
 * Event ordering is crucial for various aspects of system functionalities such as data consistency, debugging, and coordination.
 * There is no single, universally-agreed-upon time or clock that all processes can refer to.